ecmwf/odc/docs/content/implementation/decoding-data.rst

 Frame
 -----

-The **Frame** is a viewport into a chunk of contiguous data within the ODB-2 stream.
+A **Frame** provides viewport into a chunk of contiguous data within the ODB-2 stream.
 This data all has the same columnar structure (i.e. number, names of columns, and associated data types).

-The **Frame** provides metadata about each chunk of data, including row counts, column information, etc. It can be used only for interrogating underlying data, without actually decoding it.
+The **Frame** makes metadata about each chunk of data accessible without necessarily decoding the data.
+This includes row counts and column information.

 .. note::

    For the sake of clarity, many code snippets below omit necessary error checking when calling **odc** functions.
-Please see :doc:`/content/usage-examples` for full, runnable code examples with built-in error control.
+Please see :doc:`/content/usage-examples` for full, runnable code examples with functional error handling.

 .. tabs::